Skip to main content

 Soupe à l'Oignon

-French onion soup with caramelized onions in rich beef broth, topped with toasted baguette and melted Gruyère cheese.
-A Parisian bistro tradition dating back to the 18th century.
-Perfect comfort food on cold evenings.
+French onion soup: deeply caramelized onions in beef broth, finished with toasted baguette and melted Gruyère.
+A Parisian bistro tradition going back to the 18th century, and exactly what you want on a cold evening.

 Allergens: